Hand-Picked Daily GUN DEALS

 How We Tested the Best Pepper Sprays

-I set myself up 10 feet away from a cardboard shooting target and unleashed the full contents of each pepper spray when the wind was at a minimum.
+I set myself up 10 feet away from a cardboard shooting target and unleashed the full contents of each pepper spray when windy conditions were at a minimum.

 Tested Pepper Spray Patterns